 Sounds – in our days – should be taken much more serious concerning their meaning and impact.
 Intentional !

 We are talking to listeners.
 We talk with words and sounds.
 We are no painters, no composers.
-Leave art to artists, (sound-)canvas to (sound-)painters – to other categories beyond the border.
+Leave art to artists, sound canvas to sound painters, l’art-pour-l’art to other categories beyond the border.

 Let’s stay DOCUMENTARISTS who reach their audience with all tools of the radio – using them effectively and intelligently but not for their own sake.